RV Fan Vent | Install RV Vent Fan | Norcold Fan | Dometic Fan

 General Purpose Foil HVAC tape or typical Metal Repair tape is used to secure the fan sensor.
 Tape has the advantage of insulting the sensor and securing the wire to prevent damage to the sensor.
 Wrap tape around the sensor and wire so that the wire is fastened to the tube and the sensor is insulated for best heat conduction.

 The fan sensor can be mounted on either the first or second from bottom absorber coil.
-Sometimes the second absorber coil is hard to get to, thus the first coil is recomended in this situation.
+Sometimes the second absorber coil is hard to get to, thus the first coil is recommend in this situation.
 Also, the lower absorber coil is hotter than the second from bottom coil, thus one can do a rough adjustment for the temperature at which the fan kicks on by moving the sensor between the two coils.

 Never Drill Into A Cooling Unit